● Abidjan USA: Music, Dance and Mobility in the Lives of Four Ivorian Immigrant, by Daniel B. Reed.

 ● After the Jihad: The Reign of Aḥmad al-Kabīr in the Western Sudan, edited, translated into English and annotated by John Hanson and David Robinson.

-● The Ahmadiyya in the Gold Coast: Muslim Cosmopolitans in the British Empire, by John Hanson.
+● The Ahmadiyya in the Gold Coast: Muslim Cosmopolitans in the British Empire, by John H. Hanson.

 ● An Anthology of Turkish Literature, compiled and edited by Kemal Silay.